amyhupe/amyhupe.co.uk/src/weeknotes/weeknote-19.md

 ## Understanding a new design system

-When I began working with the GOV.UK Design Ssytem team, we were just beginning to build an alpha, and by the time I left it was well-established, widely adopted, fully-supported and receiving regular external contributions.
+When I began working with the GOV.UK Design System team, we were just beginning to build an alpha, and by the time I left it was well-established, widely adopted, fully-supported and receiving regular external contributions.

 It’s been interesting, then, to go back to the beginning of that journey with Babylon's design system.
 To be asking afresh what’s _really_ essential, and what can be added and improved iteratively as we grow it.